SocialPilot Review 2022

 SocialPilot makes it easy to get a clear idea of what was there, what’s happening and what’s the resultant ROI of your social media efforts.

-It has a robust Analytics tool that gives you a clear and comprehensive data about different platforms including Google My Business.
-You can also get data of posts that aren’t posted via SocialPilot.
+It has a robust analytics tool that gives you a clear and comprehensive data about different platforms including Google My Business.
+It can also help you in tracking of posts that aren’t posted via SocialPilot.

-Here’s the analytics overview of my Facebook account, right from SocialPilot’s dashboard.
-The absence of Analytics for Facebook groups is something I miss (because I am mostly active in my Facebook Group, rather than use pages)
+Here’s the analytics & engagement tracking overview of my Facebook account, right from SocialPilot’s dashboard.
+The absence of analytics for Facebook groups is something I miss (because I am mostly active in my Facebook Group, rather than using pages)

 And here are Twitter dashboard reports.
 You can download these reports as PDFs or email them to team members or your clients.